 A green restaurant menu can reduce costs

 Implementing green practices in restaurants doesn’t just help the environment – it also helps the restaurant directly.
 A big part of the impact restaurants have on the environment is related to food waste.
-Minimizing your food waste also boosts your profits because you’re no longer pouring money down the drain.
+Minimize your food waste and boost your profits by no longer pouring money down the drain.